What is a Codependent?

 The Christian Codependence Recovery Workbook

-The Christian Codependence Recovery Workbook starts you on a journey toward awareness, understanding, application and genuine recovery from the destructive emotions and behaviors of codependence.
+The Christian Codependence Recovery Workbook is an excellent read, from a Christian worldview, to help codependents break free from bondage.
+It starts you on a journey toward awareness, understanding, application and genuine recovery from the destructive emotions and behaviors of codependence.
 It also challenges you to engage in new relationship and love styles based on God’s truth and guiding principles.
 You will:

 - Understand codependence from a biblical perspective